xZero0/itemUP/README.md

 itemUP
 ======

-There are powerful items management system.
+There is the powerful item management system.